Atomic Number and Mass Number

 This key facts covers Atomic Number and Mass Number within Atomic Structure for GCSE Chemistry.
-Revise Atomic Structure in Atomic Structure for GCSE Chemistry with 25 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 13 in this topic.
+Revise Atomic Structure in Atomic Structure for GCSE Chemistry with 28 exam-style questions and 22 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 6 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position